 As an association, this is how you’ve been doing things from the very beginning, which is why you’ve had so much success.
 However, you face increased competition for member’s attention coming from the private sector.
 Technology has made it easy to connect members to organizations and to one another.
 It also allows organizations to analyze their behavior and provide increasingly targeted experiences to those members.
 It’s going to require creativity on your part to remain relevant to your current and future members.

 I recently conducted a webinar for AssociationSuccess.org to discuss this very subject.
-At the bottom is a link to watch for yourself, but first, here’s a glimpse into the topics I covered:
+Here’s a glimpse into the topics I covered:

 1. HUMANS ARE JOINERS FOR A REASON